Coding-Minecraft/coding-minecraft.github.io/README.md

 Josh:
 Python exploits: A bunch of python code to do various things to your device, whether it be good or bad. https://github.com/Coding-Minecraft/pythonexploits

-Yelrach: Literally nothing, just is here, haunting Joshy
+Yelrach: If you are a loser go to the void, and tell me how cold it is

 VibesOfDucks: Refrigerator?